-Last Updated: December 2025 | Reading Time: 9 minutes
+Last Updated: March 2026 | Last tested: March 2026 | Reading Time: 9 minutes

 Revolut Business has emerged as one of the most innovative fintech solutions for companies looking to streamline their financial operations.
 From startups to established SMEs, businesses are increasingly turning to Revolut for its comprehensive suite of features that go far beyond traditional banking.
 But is it the right choice for your business?